seankwalker/blockchain/README.txt

 #    rules of the blockchain).
 However, forks can occur for other (good)
 #    reasons, such as a deliberate rule update which, for instance, increases
 #    the security of the protocol.
 In such a case, one would want to use that
 #    forked chain, since it's more secure than the source chain.
+Examples of
+#    such forks would be Bitcoin Cash, which is a fork of the original
+#    Bitcoin blockchain. when the original started to struggle due to its
+#    limited 1MB block size, the fork was created with a larger block size to
+#    improve scalability.